 1 – It’s easy.
 If you have a smartphone, a tablet, or a computer with a camera, you have what you need to interact with a medical professional via the internet.
 You may need to download an app or create a login for a secure web connection prior to a telemedicine meeting, but you probably already have the technology you need to connect to a medical professional.

 2 – It happens in your home.
 Who wants to leave the house when they are feeling bad?
 Arranging transportation for an appointment can add a lot of stress when you aren’t at your best.
 Telemedicine assures that you get medical attention without having to take off your comfy slippers.
-Whether you have a head cold or are managing a chronic condition, having the opportunity to see someone in your own space is comfort.
+Whether you have a head cold or are managing a chronic condition, having the opportunity to see someone in your own space is a comfort.

 3 – Telemedicine visits are very familiar.
-The medical professional focuses on you and your care, asks questions, listens to your answers, makes observations, determines a diagnosis, and then recommends a course of treatment.
+The medical professional focuses on you and your care, asks questions, listens to your answers, makes observations, determines a diagnosis and then recommends a course of treatment.
 The physician will also determine appropriate medication for you.

 4 – You can feel safe.
 So can the doctor.
 Many patients have concerns about going out and feel some extra anxiety around health care environments.
 Rather than putting off important check-ups and evaluations for your medications, consider telemedicine options that may be completed at home, depending on your individual conditions.
 Healthcare pros also appreciate working in a safe, efficient environment.

 5 – Medicare Part B covers certain telehealth services.
-For example, in some cases, billing is very similar to an in-person doctor visit.
+For example, in some cases billing is very similar to an in-person doctor visit.
 Check out the information on https://www.medicare.gov/coverage/telehealth.